PJ Valves gets its hands on two Brazilian contracts worth $11 million

 PJ Valves (PJV), a UK-based manufacturer and supplier of valves to the global energy industry, has won two floating, production, storage and offloading (FPSO) valve contracts worth $11 million for projects in Brazil.
 One of these is for the Búzios field, which is the world’s largest deepwater oil field.

-The company reported on Tuesday that it was awarded two FPSO valve contracts and that one of the FPSOs involved is planned to be one of the largest oil-producing units in the world.
+The company reported on Tuesday that it was awarded two FPSO valve contracts and that one of the FPSOs involved would be one of the largest oil-producing units in the world.
 Both of these FPSOs will be working for the Brazilian oil and gas giant Petrobras.

 Under the terms of these contracts, won through competitive tenders, PJ Valves will manufacture and supply valve packages to both projects in the Santos and Campos basins.
 The valves will be low to high pressure, covering multiple topside applications from water services to oil and gas.